 Accreditation is an effective, internationally recognized evaluation process used by many countries worldwide to assess quality in health care.

-Providers can voluntarily seek accreditation through the Canadian Council on Health Services Accreditation (CCHSA), an independent, non-government organization.
+Providers can voluntarily seek accreditation through Accreditation Canada, an independent, non-government organization.
 Organizations achieve accreditation by undergoing an objective evaluation of the care and services they provide to clients, and then comparing these findings against a set of national standards that have been developed through testing and consultation.
 The findings of the survey visit are summarized in an accreditation report.
 The report identifies the provider's strengths and weaknesses and recommends key areas for improvement.
-Accreditation lasts for three years and, depending on the rating the organization is given, the organization may need to do some follow-up during that period.
+Accreditation lasts for four years and, depending on the rating the organization is given, the organization may need to do some follow-up during that period.

-Only accredited providers can display the CCHSA seal.
+Only accredited providers can display the Accreditation Canada seal.
 Here are some ways to find out if a provider is accredited.

-The CCHSA does not accredit retirement homes; however, retirement homes may seek accreditation from the Ontario Retirement Communities Association (ORCA).
+Accreditation Canada accredits retirement homes, as does the Ontario Retirement Communities Association (ORCA).
 ORCA is a provincial association that sets standards, inspects and accredits retirement homes in Ontario.

 There are several hundred retirement homes that meet the ORCA standards and are affiliated with the association.
 Their website offers the feature of searching for the accredited members by region.
 Or, you can call ORCA at 1-800-361-7254 to request a printed directory of their accredited retirement homes, free of charge.